 In May, Kyoto begins to get significantly wetter and significantly warmer.
 One of the city’s wettest months, May offers temperatures averaging around 19ºC.

 Make sure you pack light clothes along with a good waterproof coat.
-With around 14 hours of daylight per day, and hot temperatures, you’re unlikely to need any thick layers.
+With around 14 hours of daylight per day, along with hot temperatures, you’re unlikely to need any thick layers.

 Kyoto residents celebrate several festivals in May, including Mifune Boat Festival, the stunt-loaded shrinefest of Fukakusa Matsuri and Aoi Matsuri Festival, one of Kyoto’s oldest festivals.